 They absolutely can.
 Usually, a pup’s training starts when he’s almost 8 weeks old.
 So, how can you get on the right paw with your furry friend?
 Training treats are the answer!
 These flavorful delights are going to make training easy and help them learn new commands.
 Food-motivated dogs can learn just about anything if there’s a yummy treat involved.

 That is also known as positive reinforcement – you reward for good behaviors.
 If treats are bite-sized, that makes it even better.
 You can feed your puppy a few more of these treats as compared to larger ones, where you’re limited to a few.

 You can use treats to train your puppy or as food as soon as they’re 6 weeks old.
 Treats are only sweet delights or special foods that are not included in a pup’s everyday diet.
 So, these delights keep them on their paws and encourage them to perform better.

 Start off with tiny treats like shaped biscuits and gradually increase.
 It helps in the brain development of your pup and improves behavioral problems.

 You can feed your puppy treats such that they account for 10% of the pup’s diet.
-In the end, it all comes down to the calorie intake.
+In the end, it all comes down to calorie intake.
 Firstly, find out the calorie count on each food’s packaging.

 Once done, calculate the calorie count you’re feeding your pup every day.
-Then, you can choose treats that make upto 10 percent of that number.
+Then, you can choose treats that make up to 10 percent of that number.
 Usually, cheese, potatoes, or sugary items are high in calories.
 If your pup doesn’t love veggies, you can opt for low-calorie puppy treats which include savory meat.